 However, 1977 was the beginning of a great adventure that made sense of experiences she had had since she was small.
-She read books such as The Findhorn Garden, as well as J. Allen Boone’sKinship With All Life.
+She read books such as The Findhorn Garden, To Hear the Angels Sing and To Honor the Earth, by Dorothy Maclean; as well as J. Allen Boone’sKinship With All Life.
 At her Colonel Summers Park community garden plot, she started talking with plants and insects and they all talked back.
 That seemed normal to her.
 She assumed the purpose of Findhorn was to encourage people to talk to their gardens.
 Her garden partner argued that it wasn’t easy to learn from a book.
 She thought Rosi should teach.

 But Rosi was not eager to teach.
 She loved the connection with all of nature and the inner communion she had had since she was small.
 And she loved the deep stillness that nature brought.
 She preferred to keep it private.
 However, the Devas argued that Rosi should teach.

 Guess what?
 Turn of the century, it’s a new era.
 Rosi speaks.

 I was stubborn.
 (And perhaps a bit shy, and insecure.)
 Teaching was not my gig, or so I thought.
 In November of 2000 Devas appeared in a dream as angelic beings of light and again on the mountainside above my home in Grants Pass, Oregon.
 They insisted that I take people into nature and teach them to communicate the way I did.
 They said my way of communing was simple, and people needed to learn simple ways to deepen their connection with Nature.
 I protested, and said, “You must have the wrong person.
 I don’t teach workshops, there must surely be others more qualified to teach this.”